Managing Director, Head of the New Champions

-David is a Senior Director of the World Economic Forum and Heads the Global Shapers, the Forum of Young Global Leaders, and the Schwab Foundation for Social Entrepreneurship.
-David has held a number of positions at the Forum since joining in 2003, including the Partnership Team (responsible for the Forum?s highest-level relationships with corporate partners) and leading the Professional Services industry practice (leading law firms, accounting firms, management consultancies and executive search firms) to shape industry agendas.
+David is a Managing Director of the World Economic Forum and the Head of the New Champion communities, which include Global Shapers, Young Global Leaders, Social Entrepreneurs, Technology Pioneers & Global Growth Companies.
+David has held a number of positions at the Forum since joining in 2003, including the Partnership Team (responsible for the Forum's highest-level relationships with corporate partners) and leading the Professional Services industry practice (leading law firms, accounting firms, management consultancies and executive search firms) to shape industry agendas.
 Prior to the Forum, he worked for the International Olympic Committee in Business Development, Marketing and Licensing for seven years.
-A Canadian citizen, David holds an MBA from IMD (Switzerland) and a BA (with Honours) in English and German Literature from Dalhousie University (Canada), where he was a member of the President?s Leadership Class (an innovative programme to develop youth leaders for service that took him on volunteer development and education projects in Guyana and India).
+A Canadian citizen, David holds an MBA from IMD (Switzerland) and a BA (with Honours) in English and German Literature from Dalhousie University (Canada), where he was a member of the President's Leadership Class (an innovative programme to develop youth leaders for service that took him on volunteer development and education projects in Guyana and India).
 He earned his International Baccalaureate at Lester B. Pearson UWC of the Pacific and David now serves as a Council Member of the United World Colleges.
 Besides his passion for developing young leaders, David has a passion for the vineyards of southern France.
-He and his wife Anne live in Geneva with their two children, Juliette (10) and Owen (6) who also aspire to help people in lots of different places when they grow up too.
+He and his wife Anne live in Geneva with their two children, Juliette (13) and Owen (9) who also aspire to help people in lots of different places when they grow up.

 Yemi is the Deputy Head of the Global Shapers Community.
 He joined the World Economic Forum as a Global Leadership Fellow to strengthen the Forum’s community of African leaders.
 He designed processes for consultation with stakeholders across the continent, led the inaugural Global Agenda Council for the Future of Africa and designed the programme development process that sets the agenda for the Forum’s Africa Meeting.
 Prior to the Forum, he started his career as a Chartered Accountant (ACCA) and was a member of the Financial Management Programme at GE Capital.
 While completing his masters in development economics at Harvard University Yemi was a teaching assistant for two courses: Financial Management of Public Institutions and International Capital Markets.
 He completed his MBA at MIT Sloan School of Management .Yemi also served as Technical Advisor for Economic Growth to the Nigerian Minister of Finance with responsibility (among others) for ensuring the integration of economic data and information into the decision-making process, this culminated in the development of State of the Nation reports that guided policy priorities.
 In addition to overseeing fiscal policy matters, he also designed stakeholder outreach sessions.
 He was invited by Professor Klaus Schwab onto the core team that established the Global Shapers Community in 2011.